nurdann/ArithmeticaHS/README.md

     let up = map toUpper text :: String putStrLn (up :: String)
 ```

+The `handler` function recursively calls itself to prompt user for an expression.
+In addition, each time a function is defined it is added to a function map.

 We can run main inside the interpreter as follows
 ```